Fastdruid/ReCDTV/README.md

 ## Status

 Alpha. :)
 Board is "complete", all components, everything routed and currently in validation phase.
+I'm slowly validating every chip and component on the board.

 ![image](https://github.com/user-attachments/assets/502022f9-04ee-4fac-bb75-5acfeada67f8)